Section 11(d) – Presumption of innocence

 With appropriate institutional safeguards, in particular legislation regulating possible conflicts of interest, the fact that practising lawyers sit as part-time municipal court judges does not raise a reasonable apprehension of bias on an institutional level (Lippé, supra).

-With respect to jurors, impartiality does not require that the juror’s mind be a blank slate.
+Independent and impartial jury: With respect to jurors, impartiality does not require that the juror’s mind be a blank slate.
 Nor does it require that the juror disregard all opinions, beliefs, knowledge and other accumulations of life experience (Find, supra at paragraph 43).
+Jury impartiality also does not mandate diversity among the members of the jury nor does the concept of impartiality rest on the accused’s subjective confidence in each individual juror or jurors sharing an aspect of their identity with the accused or the victim (R. v.
+Chouhan, 2021 SCC 26 at paragraph 38).
 Establishing a realistic potential for juror partiality requires satisfying the court that (1) a widespread bias exists in the community, and (2) that some jurors may be incapable of setting aside this bias despite the trial judge’s instructions.
 Prejudice capable of unfairly affecting the outcome of the specific case is required.
 What must be shown is a bias that could, as a matter of logic and experience, incline a juror to a certain party or conclusion in a manner that is unfair (Find, supra at paragraph 36).

 Independence: Independence reflects or embodies the traditional constitutional value of judicial independence (Valente, supra).
 Independence is concerned with the nature of the relationship between the adjudicator and others.
 This relationship must be marked by a form of intellectual separation that allows the judge to render decisions based solely on the requirements of the law and justice.
 The legal standards governing judicial independence serve to institutionalize this separation (Mackin v.
 New Brunswick (Minister of Finance), 1 S.C.R.
 405 at paragraph 37).